Western Kentucky wins First Responder Bowl 23-20 on FG - WHIZ News

 UP NEXT

-Western Michigan: The Broncos will return to Notre Dame, where they most recently played in 2010.
-Western Michigan will also welcome Syracuse to Kalamazoo next season.
+Western Michigan: Next season the Broncos will return to Notre Dame, where they most recently played in 2010.
+Western Michigan will also welcome a Power Five team to Kalamazoo, Syracuse, a week after visiting South Bend.